Skip to content

 import jsonl

-# Create a file with broken JSON lines
+# Create a file with a broken JSON line

 with open("file.jsonl", mode="wt", encoding="utf-8") as fp: